ml-for-nlp/topic-classification/README.md

     python3 classification.py --C=100 --kernel=poly --degree=5

-The program will ask you to choose two topics out of a list (remember that SVMs are binary classifiers).
-For instance:

-    ['string theory', 'harry potter', 'star wars', 'black panther film', 'black panthers', 'opera'] Enter topic 1: harry potter
-    Enter topic 2: star wars

-You can then choose how many training instances you want to use for each class.
+The program will ask you to choose how many training instances you want to use for each class.
 E.g.:

-    star wars has 787 documents.
+    class1 has 787 documents.
 How many do you want for training?
-400 star trek has 415 documents.
+400 class2 has 415 documents.
 How many do you want for training?
 100

-We then get the output of the SVM, the score over the test data, and the URL corresponding to the support vectors for the classification.
+We then get the output of the SVM, the score over the test data.
 Two confusion matrices will also be printed as .png in your directory, showing the errors made by the system (one version shows error frequencies, and the other percentages of errors).

 In addition, you can output the URLs corresponding to the support vectors for the classification using the --show-urls flag:

-    python3 classification.py --C=100 --kernel=linear --show-urls
+    python3 classification.py --C=100 --kernel=linear --show-support

 ### Inspecting support vectors

 Run the classifier with different kernels and notice the difference in number of support vectors selected by the classifier (that is the *nSV* value in the output).
 What do you conclude?

-Open the web pages for a few support vectors.
+Check out the documents for a few support vectors.
 What do you notice?

+### Understanding your feature set

+What are your results like?
+Too bad?
+Too good?
+Go and look at your feature set in *data/vocab_file.txt*.
+Is everything as it should be?

+What happens when you change the number of features in *output\_top\_tf\_idfs.py*?
+Do you now see why you are getting the kind of results you're seeing?

+Change your feature set to have more sensible results...
+You can split the work between yourselves and implement / test different possible ideas.

 ### Understanding the effect of class distribution

 Try and play with the number of documents you use for training in each class.
 What do you notice?
 Is there a correlation between how balanced the training data is and how close the topics are?
-For instance, compare unbalanced training data in the case of *star wars* vs *star trek* and *star wars* vs *clunch*.

-### Analysing search engine queries

-Now, for the ultimate test... add the --real-queries flag when you run the classifier:

-    python3 classification.py --C=100 --kernel=linear --real-queries

-This will output a set of queries, and which of the two chosen classes they were classified into.
-We are checking here whether, for the queries that are actually related to one of the two classes, the assignment is correct.

-Why do you think things work on such small `documents'?
-(Queries are only a few words long...)

-The vectors for documents and queries are normalised (see utils.py).
-Do you understand why?